 Tangibleday.com is a blog dedicated to the avid tabletop gamer and miniature hobbyist.
 On this site, you’ll find every treasure I’ve discovered and learned, including pro painting tips, tutorials, photography hacks, product reviews, and editorials.
-If you love tabletop gaming and painting miniatures, this site is for you!
+I also happen to be a neuroscientist.
+If you love tabletop gaming and painting miniatures–with a bit of academia thrown in–this site is for you!
+Gaming, painting miniatures and studying neuroscience?
+What a combination!
 You can also check out my other work on Facebook, Twitter, Pinterest, and Instagram (links below).

 Who Am I?